 Associate Professor, Associate Director Undergraduate

-Johan’s research interests are broadly described as digital design practice but focus on new modes of architectural representation and fabrication, situating his visual research to established theoretical discourse on representation, and material practice.
-Recent interests are on the conceptual condition of the cloud as a natural phenomenon and technological system.
+Johan Voordouw’s research interests are digital design practice with a focus on situating new modes of architectural representation and fabrication, as an expansion of established theoretical discourse.
+Recent interests are on the conceptual condition of the cloud as a natural and technological phenomenon.

 Johan’s work has been extensively published and exhibited in Canada, the United States, England, Austria, and the Netherlands.
 Venues include the Magazin Gallery and Academy of Fine Art in Vienna, International Architecture Biennale in Rotterdam, Royal Academy Summer Show London, and the Venice Architecture Biennale.
 In 2019 he completed the architecture residency at Art Omi; in 2020 he held two exhibitions in Ottawa at the Shenkman Arts Centre and the Lightroom Gallery.

 In 2020, he established SAL-VO, a design practice with colleague Ozayr Saloojee.
 Johan is a registered architect in the UK.
 Prior to his appointment at Carleton University, he taught at De Montfort University and London Southbank University.
 He has worked in professional practice in the UK, most notably at Foster + Partners, and in practices in Canada and the Netherlands.